VpsHub-07/Python-project-showcase-repo/README.md

 6)caeser_cypher- Uses ceaser cypher to encode or decode a given message.

 7)higher_or_lower- Made this game by using many things i had learned up until now.

+8)number_guessing_game- A simple game where u have to guess a number within limited tries